socian/LivitTechtest/README.md

   <item id="5" name="Burger" inventorysprite="burger-icon" />
 </itemlist>
 ```
 All available items in the game are defined within the <itemlist> tag inside the root tag of the gamedata.
 The attributes "name" and the "inventorysprite" is used to display the items in the inventory panel.
-Items that are defined in each step are using a "refid" attribute for holding a reference to these items.
+Items that are defined in each step are using a "refid" attribute for holding a reference to the available items.

 **3. A simle click quest**